I do not own Transformers, only my OC.

 "Ha!
 As if hot water could purify your mind."
 I leaned forward and pressed my stomach against his helm.
 "How many baths did you take when I was sick?"

 "Once, sometime twice a day for six months," he said easily.

 It might not have sounded unusual but his kin did not require regular baths.
 Quite the contrary, once a month was overkill unless they got into something.

 Ironhide pulled the door of the decontamination chamber open.
 "You do intend to explain why you had panic attack a while ago, don't you?"

 I groaned.
 "Do I have to?"

-"Am I required to keep the water temperatures down?"
+"Am I required to keep the water temperature down?"

-I let off a small whine.
+I let out a small whine.
 Sometimes our unique connection was troublesome.